 By now you might be wondering what a product requirements document template typically consists of.
 They generally include:

 All key team members and stakeholders should be involved in this phase.
-Don't over complicate your product requirements template and focus on questions like: "Why would someone want to buy this product?"
-"Who would buy this product?" and "What problem will this product solve?"
+Understanding customer problems is crucial when defining the product's purpose.
+Don’t over complicate your product requirements template and focus on questions like: “Why would someone want to buy this product?”
+“Who would buy this product?” and “What problem will this product solve?”
 All you’re trying to do, is build a starting single source of truth for all product related info.

 This section is key as it informs the product development team of exactly what needs to be built.
+Functional specifications are crucial in this context as they provide detailed guidance on the essential functionalities the new product must fulfill.
 Good practice when building a product feature docs is to link back to the product purposes, objectives, and use cases.
-Here's our product specification template to keep your information organized.
+Here’s our product specification template to keep your information organized.

 This includes key information like release date(s), tentative timeframes, milestones, and dependencies as well as product benchmarks like supportability, functionality, and reliability in your product documentation template.